-Highlights Generally Include: (if not on loan or being restored etc.)
+Highlights generally include (as long as not on loan or being restored):